The overall aim in this project is to develop a fundamental understanding of how pre-existing

 Haakon Fossen, Ritske Huismans, Patience Cowie,

 Jan Inge Faleide, Roy Gabrielsen, Univ. of Oslo

 Emma Finch, Simon Brocklehurst, Univ. of Manchester

-Hamed Fazli-Khan (postdoc, U of Bergen)
+Hamed Fazli-Khani (postdoc, U of Bergen)

 Rosa Polanco-Ferrer (PhD, U of Bergen)

 Chao Deng (PhD, U of Bergen)

 Johan Claringbould (PhD , Imperial)

 Most of the participants in this project have studied rifts and rift-related processes for a long time.
 There are still much to be learned about rifts, and the North Sea, with its multitude of data, is an excellent place to study rift basin evolution.